electricimp/MongoDBStitch/Examples/README.md

 Each example is described first; you will find generic and example-specific [setup instructions](#using-the-examples) further down the page.

+**Note** MongoDBStitch has made some updates to their web page, so screenshots in instructions may not match the current MongoDBStitch UI.

 ## DataSender ##

 This example inserts data into a preconfigured MongoDB collection using a predefined MongoDB Stitch Function: